SORMAS-Foundation/SORMAS-Project/sormas-rest/README.md

-If you are only interested in the OpenAPI specification files, you may either download a recent SORMAS [release](https://github.com/hzi-braunschweig/SORMAS-Project/releases/) where the files reside in the `openapi` directory, or execute the following command inside the `sormas-base` module's directory to build them for yourself:
+If you are only interested in the OpenAPI specification files, you may either download a recent SORMAS [release](https://github.com/hzi-braunschweig/SORMAS-Project/releases/) where the files reside in the `openapi` directory, take a look at the files in `sormas-rest`, or execute the following command inside the `sormas-base` module's directory to build them for yourself:

 ```bash
 # Requires Maven to be installed!